HallermannLab/CC_eval/README.md

 - `rin_series`: Series number for input resistance analysis
 - `ap_rheo_series`: Series number for rheobase analysis
 - `ap_max_series`: Series number for maximum AP analysis
+- `ap_broadening_series`: Series number for AP broadening analysis (tracks half-duration of first AP in each sweep)

 You can skip analysis for a given series by leaving the cell empty in the metadata excel file.